·

 19#.
 Sheer Bamboo Window Films

-If you lack a view, use frosted or bamboo-patterned window films to provide privacy while still allowing maximum light to enter.
+If you lack a natural view, use frosted or bamboo-patterned window films to provide privacy while still allowing maximum light to enter.
 This technique creates a soft and luminous backdrop that mimics the feel of a shaded forest or a garden screen.

 20#.
 Subtle Moss and Terrarium Displays